COVID-19 (Coronavirus): Get the latest information on COVID-19, including testing, visitor guidelines, your care options and more

 At HealthPartners and Park Nicollet, we’re experts in treating chronic ENT conditions.
 Our doctors work closely with audiologists, primary care doctors and other medical specialists to make sure you get a personalized treatment plan that meets your needs.

-With many ENT locations throughout the Twin Cities region, quality care is always close to home.
+With many ear, nose, and throat locations throughout the Twin Cities region, quality care is always close to home.

 Our ENT doctors are experts in treating all conditions that affect the ears, nose, throat and mouth, for children and adults of all ages.
 Common conditions we treat include: